 Experiential learning enriches education and creates valuable opportunities to discover new passions and build relationships.
 Students gain hands-on experience working PGA Tournaments, planning and implementing real weddings and going behind the scenes at some of the world’s best hotels, restaurants and amusement parks.

 McCutchen House, the school’s student-run restaurant, serves the campus community and functions as a hospitality management laboratory where students learn to manage a full-service restaurant.
-New for 2019, the school is also building the 2,000 square-foot J. Willard and Alice S. Marriott Foundation Culinary Laboratory.

 To learn more about applying for the Bachelor of Science in Hospitality Management, visit our Apply page.